 3.2 Therefore, University employees are encouraged to appear as "juris amici" (friend-of-the-court) instead of as expert witnesses representing one party.
 If a University employee serves as an expert witness for compensation, the University Consulting Form must be completed and approved, and the consulting guidelines apply.

-3.3 An employee may be required to provide expert testimony if served with a valid subpoena of the court.
-If so, the University General Counsel must be notified of the subpoena.

 PROFESSIONAL SERVICE WITH REMUNERATION (HONORARIA)

 4.1 University employees are encouraged to provide public service by making presentations to various groups and organizations or serving on proposal review committees.
 Often the employee may be given an honorarium in appreciation of such service.